yeshasmp/Karya/README.md

 ### Features

-:arrow_right: Create tasks with "Open", "In Progress" and "Closed" status.
+- :arrow_right: Create and organise your tasks with tags as needed.
-:arrow_right: Interactive dashboard with piechart and linechart support.
+- :arrow_right: Interactive dashboard with overdue and upcoming tasks status.
+- :arrow_right: Overview of monthly and yearly task metrics with Piechart and Linechart support.
-:arrow_right: Offline support with PWA and IndexedDb.
+- :arrow_right: Complete Offline support with PWA and IndexedDb storage.
-:arrow_right: Full calendar birds eye view for task status.
+- :arrow_right: Full calendar birds eye view of tasks status.

 ## Development Setup